Soma Games: History

 Chris Skaggs, a web developer from Newberg, Oregon, stated that he was inspired to found Soma Games after registering to attend the Christian Game Developers Conference in 2005 despite no knowledge of the Christian video game industry sector.
 Shortly after his registration, the conference coordinator asked prospective attendees if anyone wanted to appear in a televised interview in Boston, which Skaggs accepted.

 The two other founding members of Soma Games, Rande Bruhn, and John Bergquist began mentoring and helping Skaggs in 2005 after meeting him at a Christian retreat event called Bootcamp NW.
 It was during this time that Soma developed the ideas for its first games, GRoG, Dark Glass, and The Race.
 These ideas were put on hiatus for a time due to external circumstances in Skaggs' life, but in 2008 Skaggs and his colleagues began brainstorming ideas again.
-In October 2008 John Bergquist began volunteering more actively, helping Skaggs write down ideas and establish Soma as an actual company (though due to financial constraints he was not hired as an official employee until 2011), and Rande Bruhn followed as an official business partner two months later.
+In October 2008, John Bergquist began volunteering more actively, helping Skaggs write down ideas and establish Soma as an actual company (though due to financial constraints he was not hired as an official employee until 2011), and Rande Bruhn followed as an official business partner two months later.
 In December 2008, Soma Games received funding for the first time and began coding its first projects.

 Arc series

-Entering 2009, Soma consisted of four employees (with three additional remote "contractors" giving their time both paid and unpaid.)
-Throughout its earliest years, Soma Games focused on fleshing out their three-game concepts as well as gaining publicity and funding.
-They soon developed a fourth game concept, this being for a full series they decided to call "Arc."
-The team decided that the Arc series would consist of three small iPhone games or "episodes" that would act as a prologue for a larger console game eponymously titled Arc.
+As of the beginning of 2009, Soma consisted of four employees (with three additional remote "contractors").
+For the first few years following the creation of the company, the members of Soma Games focused on fleshing out their three-game concepts as well as acquiring publicity and funding.
+During this time, the Soma Games members developed a fourth game concept for a full series called "Arc."
+The team members decided that the Arc series would consist of three small iPhone games or "episodes" which would act as a prologue for a larger console game also titled Arc.
 As a way to obtain early funding from fans, Soma released a computer wallpaper featuring concept art from their Dark Glass game that players could buy with the promise that they could later "redeem" this wallpaper for a free copy of Arc when it was released.
 In March 2009, the company began selling merchandise through CafePress.com.

-The first game in the Arc series, G, was announced on February 11, 2009.
-It entered beta in March and was submitted to the Apple App Store in April, eventually releasing on April 25, 2009.
-The app received very positive reviews upon launch, with reviewers praising its visuals, storyline, art, and voice-acting but also criticizing some technical bugs present in the initial build and the game's tendency to become boring quickly.
-Software updates were continued to be put out for G throughout the rest of the year.
+The first game in the Arc series, G: Into the Rain, was announced on February 11, 2009.
+It eventually released on April 25, 2009.
+The app received a variety of reviews upon launch, with reviewers praising its visuals, storyline, art, and voice-acting but also criticizing some technical bugs present in the initial build and the game's tendency to become boring quickly.